- Do you treat kids?

 Electroacupuncture is a form of acupuncture that uses a device to generate a continuous electric pulse.
 Needles are inserted in the same manner as acupuncture, but then are attached to the electro machine using small clips.
 These devices are used to adjust the frequency and intensity of the impulse being delivered, depending on the condition being treated.
 This method is extremely useful for treating pain symptoms.

 Auricular acupuncture is both an adjunctive technique to enhance your treatment and a specialty.
 Auricular acupuncture involves using needles in yours ears.
-The ears are portrayed very similarly to reflexology; it represents your entire body.
+The ears are portrayed very similarly to reflexology; the application of pressure to areas on hands, feet and ears that correspond to different body organs and systems for a beneficial effect.
 Auricular is used extensively for drug and alcohol detoxification where the NADA protocol is used to help people with addictions.
 NADA, National Acupuncture Detoxification Association. http://www.acudetox.com/

 Acutonics is an energy-based non-invasive treatment that is similar to acupuncture.
 Precision calibrated tuning forks are applied to specific acupuncture points.
 The tuning forks represent a natural harmonic series based on the orbital properties of the Earth, Moon, Sun and planets.
 Their rich resonance and vibration connects with and supports the body's natural frequencies.
 The sound waves of the forks vibrate and travel deeply into the body along energy pathways.
 Applying the forks stimulates and balances the body's physical and subtle energy field to promote healing and inner harmony.
 Listening to the forks speaks to us deeply by accessing our sense of motion, balance, space, memory, and healing.